 Day 9 – Mawlynnong – Guwahati

 Wake – up early and take a stroll around the village.
-Explore its hundred-year-old church, the narrow lanes of the village and learn about how the village is kept spotlessly clean by watching the villagers, kids to oldies, playing their part in keeping the village clean.
+Explore its hundred-year-old church, and the narrow lanes of the village, and learn about how the village is kept spotlessly clean by watching the villagers, kids to oldies, playing their part in keeping the village clean.
 Post breakfast, head back to Guwahati.
-The night -stay is in a old Assamese heritage home.

-The Inclusions and Exclusions for this trip to Shillong, Cherrapunjee, Nartiang, Mawlynnong tour are as follows:
+The Inclusions and Exclusions for this trip to Shillong, Cherrapunjee, Nartiang, and Mawlynnong tour are as follows:

-- A dedicated vehicle with driver cum guide for the entire stay.
+- A dedicated vehicle with a driver cum guide for the entire stay.

-- Accommodation for all nights in twin sharing basis in local homestays/monastery/hotel.
+- Accommodation for all nights on twin sharing basis in local homestays/nice local guesthouses/hotel.